stclib/STC/README.md

 - **Uniform, easy-to-learn API** - Just include the headers and you are good.
 The API and functionality resembles c++ STL and is fully listed in the docs.
 Intuitive method/type names and uniform usage across the various containers.
 - **No signed/unsigned mixing** - Unsigned sizes and indices mixed with signed for comparison and calculation is asking for trouble.
 STC only uses signed numbers in the API for this reason.
 - **Small footprint** - Small source code and generated executables.
 The executable from the example below using *four different* container types is only ***19 Kb in size*** compiled with gcc -O3 -s on Linux.
 - **Dual mode compilation** - By default it is a simple header-only library with inline and static methods only, but you can easily switch to create a traditional library with shared symbols, without changing existing source files.
-See the Installation section.
+See the [installation section](#installation).
 - **No callback functions** - All passed template argument functions/macros are directly called from the implementation, no slow callbacks which requires storage.
 - **Compiles with C++ and C99** - C code can be compiled with C++ (container element types must be POD).
 - **Forward declaration** - Templated containers may be [forward declared](#forward-declarations) without including the full API/implementation.